GAP Insurance Requirements and Your Rights

 - What the actual cash value of the car is at the time of the claim

-You can purchase gap Insurance at the dealer, or through your car insurance company by endorsement.
-You should always check the rate with your car insurance company before considering the dealer's offer.
+You can purchase GAP Insurance at the dealer, or through your car insurance company by endorsement.
+You should always check the rate with your car insurance company before considering the dealer's offer because it is usually less expensive.

 You Do Not Have to Purchase Gap Insurance At Your Dealer